Dawichi/w3-bootstrap4/README.md

 # w3-bootstrap4
-Summary of the Bootstrap 4 course from w3schools
+Summary of the [Bootstrap 4](https://www.w3schools.com/bootstrap4/) course from w3schools.
-Link to the original course: https://www.w3schools.com/bootstrap4/

 It is a summary of all then content of the course on a single markdown archive, for personal use when I need check some bootstrap classes.